fjcorfel/fjcorfel/README.md

 ### 👨‍🔬 About me

-I'm a biotechnologist currently pursuing a MSc in Bioinformatics, blending my passion for biology and technology.
+I'm a biotechnologist currently pursuing a MSc in Bioinformatics!

-In addition to my biological background, I have a deep interest in software development.
-Because of this, I'm eager to continuously expand my skills in this field in order to advance in my career as a bioinformatician, developing different tools and pipelines.

-🌱 **Currently learning**:
-  - Machine Learning fundamentals
-  - Web development, to create dynamic applications

-💡 *I'm always open to learning new technologies!*

 ## 💻 My Skills